kaiorosa1/100-days-of-code/log.md

 **Today's Progress**:  I've finsihed (sort of) the motion graphics page from my friend's portfolio.
 I've finished the Redux challenges on FCC.

-**Thoughts**: I procrastinated so much today but at least I've been consitent with the hours I put in.
+**Thoughts**: I procrastinated so much today but at least I've been consistent with the hours I put in.
 Of course there are plenty of room for improvement and I'll do better next time (They always say that but I mean it).
 Not feeling as confident about Redux.
 Also I want to buy Colt Steele new course on React so bad.
 I know his methodology and I know most of the problems I'm having now about understand will go away.

 **Link(s) to work**: Commit on Github: https://github.com/kaiorosa1/portfolio-rodrigo/commit/55f593d50f1a060992f379e60df9535a9757cbd9